CW POTA

 On the question mark

 The single most useful character in CW is ?.
 It means "I didn't copy that — please repeat."
 Sent alone, it's universally understood.
-Sent after a fragment, like W6?, it means "I got W6, please send the rest again."
+Sent after a fragment, like N1R?, it means "I got N1R — who are you?"

 You will send ? constantly when you're starting out.
 Everyone does.
 Experienced operators send it too.
 Asking for a repeat is not a confession of incompetence; it's just normal CW traffic.
 The only failure is sitting silent and letting a QSO collapse.